etingof/snmpsim/README.txt

 * sql - reads/writes var-binds from/to a SQL database
 * delay - delays SNMP response by specified or random time
 * error - flag errors in SNMP response PDU
+* multiplex - use a collection of .snmprec files picking one at a time.
 * subprocess - executes external process and puts its stdout values into response